 See the recipe card for complete instructions and ingredient amounts.

-- Start with softened, room temperature cheese.
-This will make it much easier to blend the ingredients together smoothly.
+- Start with softened, room-temperature cheese.
+This will make it much easier to blend the ingredients smoothly.
+Cut the cheese into smaller pieces to help it soften more quickly.
+The cheese will soften in approximately 20-30 minutes.

 - Finely chop any add-ins to evenly distribute in each bite.